At one time, I once had 7 cats. Luckily that was decades ago, but learning how to get rid of pet hair in your home can be a real challenge.

 So, anyone learning how to get rid of pet hair must get one of these!

-CleanAide makes a fantastic Electrostatic Duster with a 3 section extension pole.
+CleanAide makes a fantastic Electrostatic Duster (click to see current price on Amazon) with a 3 section extension pole.
 Use the pole compacted for normal dusting or extend it to 72″ inches for hard to reach places.

-It’s an Amazon’s Choice product on Amazon Prime with 4 stars and over 350 reviews.
-Only $17.95
+It’s an Amazon’s Choice product on Amazon Prime with hundreds of great reviews and well under 20 bucks!

-Amazon’s Choice for lint rollers is a 5-pack of Scotch-Brite lint rollers.
-4 stars and thousands of reviews and free shipping to boot!
+Amazon’s Choice for lint rollers is a 5-pack of Scotch-Brite lint rollers (click to see current price on Amazon).
+Thousands of great reviews and free shipping to boot!

 If your furniture is made of wood, glass or other non-upholstered finishes, try using a microfiber cloth.
 Like the electrostatic dust mops, a microfiber cloth also has an electrostatic charge which traps pet hair in its place.